Control without bounds

 "Yes there are clear benefits for smaller airfields, absolutely.
 Economies of scale, the ability to control multiple airports from one location, that's all true, but I think it's a total misconception that digital towers are only suitable for airports of low complexity and low ATM volume.
 Frankly, that's just lazy thinking."

-And it's that lazy thinking that NATS is looking to challenge with its plans in the UK.
+And it's that lazy thinking that NATS is looking to challenge.
 The argument they make is that 'remote' air traffic services have been around for decades in the form of en-route services, so why should it be different for an airport?
 Steve adds, "We shift huge amounts of radar and communications data around a secure network every single day to provide a service in some of the world's busiest airspace, so I'm absolutely confident we can do the same for any airport."

-Work is already underway at NATS on a digital tower operations room that will demonstrate the ANSP's capability to provide a remote air traffic control service for any airport that wants one.
+Both NATS and Searidge Technologies have digital tower facilities that can demonstrate their ability to provide a remote air traffic control service for any airport that wants one.

 Click thumbnail to view photo